What is a food recall?

 A food recall is action taken to remove unsafe (or potentially unsafe) food from distribution, sale and consumption.
 If a product is recalled, consumers are generally advised to not eat or drink it, and to either return it or throw it out.
 For more information on how food is recalled in Australia, see the food recalls webpage.

 How do I find out if a food recall has occurred?

-Consumer level recalls (recalls for products that have reached consumers) are published on the FSANZ's current consumer recalls webpage.
-FSANZ also publishes current recall information on Facebook and Twitter.
-Companies undertaking recalls should also have a plan to inform consumers, either through an advertisement in major newspapers; a press release to news media outlets; a notification at the store where the product has been sold; a notice on their website or social networking sites.
-Information on recalls requiring urgent consumer action may also be issued via a government media release by FSANZ, the federal Department of Health and Ageing or a by a state or territory health department.
-The ACCC publish information on recalls on their website, iPhone application and Facebook account.
+Businesses recalling food should also inform consumers through a newspaper advertisement, a press release to news media outlets, a notice in the store where the product has been sold, their website and/or social media accounts.
+Information on recalls that need urgent consumer action may also be issued by a media release from FSANZ, the federal Department of Health or a state or territory health department.
+The Australian Competition and Consumer Commission (ACCC) also publish recall information on their website, iPhone app and Facebook account.